ibm-cloud-docs/BlockStorage/mounting_rhel8.md

    ```
    {: pre}

-   It's important to select the right disk and partition when you run this command.
+   It's important to select the correct disk and partition when you run this command.
 Verify the result by printing the partition table.
 Under the file system column, you can see ext3.
    {: important}

 4. Create a mount point for the file system and mount it.